mkrout1/Healthcare_Liver_disease_prediction/README.md

 # Liver Disease Prediction
 dataset source:[UCI ML Repository](<'https://archive.ics.uci.edu/ml/datasets/ILPD+(Indian+Liver+Patient+Dataset)>)

+**Context**
+Patients with Liver disease have been continuously increasing because of excessive consumption of alcohol, inhale of harmful gases, intake of contaminated food, pickles and drugs.
+This dataset was used to evaluate prediction algorithms in an effort to reduce burden on doctors.

 **Information**

 This data set contains 416 liver patient records and 167 non liver patient records.The data set was collected from north east of Andhra Pradesh, India.
 Selector is a class label used to divide into groups(liver patient or not).
 This data set contains 441 male patient records and 142 female patient records.